 The GU Coordinator, Valérie Pelazzo Plat

 , serves as a liaison with the universities and provides non-academic support for students on the program.
 In addition, she organizes various cultural events and activities within Lyon and to places of interest in the region.
-Learn more about Lyon, its universities, and student life on the program's website.

 France’s second largest city, Lyon enjoys an ideal location less than two hours away from both Paris and the Riviera.
 Located on a peninsula between the Rhone and Saone rivers, Le Vieux Lyon, with its narrow passageways and Renaissance architecture, revives the romanticism and charm of old France.
 In addition to having some of the best museums, theater, and nightlife in the country, Lyon is a food-lover's paradise with more restaurants per meter in the old city than anywhere else on the planet.